Elizabeth Blackadder

 Course details

 The course begins with a series of guided exercises designed to help loosen your approach to materials and encourage experimentation.
-Over the following days, you’ll explore a range of techniques while working from a variety of plant forms—both fresh and dried—brought into the studio.
+Over the following days, you’ll explore a range of techniques and materials while working from a variety of plant forms—both fresh and dried—brought into the studio.
 Weather permitting, a few hours will be spent drawing the native flora found around St. Ives, offering a chance to observe and respond directly to plants growing in their natural habitat.

 Day to day plan